ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks nlb-dns replace`
 {: #cs_nlb-dns-replace}

 Replace the load balancer hostname that is registered with a DNS subdomain.
-For example, if you create a new VPC load balancer for your app, but you do not want to create a new DNS subdomain through which users can access your app, you can simply replace the hostname of the old load balancer with the hostname of the new load balancer.
+For example, if you create a new VPC load balancer for your app, but you do not want to create a new DNS subdomain through which users can access your app, you can replace the hostname of the old load balancer with the hostname of the new load balancer.
 {: shortdesc}

 ```